Sungup/sungup.github.io/_posts/2019-12-24-Install-Grafana-and-Prometheus.md

 ### Register Grafana repository and Install packages

 Basically, CentOS and Ubuntu doesn't support Grafana package files.
-To install Grafana, you must register repository on each OS environments.
+To install Grafana, you must register the grafana repository on each OS environments.

 #### CentOS